cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 The overall trend demonstrates successful learning, with both training and validation MAE decreasing significantly during the early epochs.
 However, in the later stages of training, a slight divergence begins to emerge between the training and validation curves.
 While the training MAE continues to decrease steadily, the validation MAE begins to plateau and exhibits minor fluctuations.
 This behavior suggests the onset of mild overfitting, where the model starts to learn patterns specific to the training data that do not generalize perfectly to unseen data.

 This is not unexpected given the very large capacity of the model, with millions of parameters and no explicit regularization mechanisms such as dropout, weight decay, or early stopping, the network can easily begin to memorize training data.
 Despite this, the final validation MAE remains very low (around 0.028), corresponding to an angular error of approximately $0.014 pi$ radians or 2.43 degrees, which is still highly accurate given the scale of the target.
+Given the small divergence between the train MAE and validation MAE in @fig:train_history_cubic none of the mentioned regularization methods were used.

 == Performance of the whole pipeline of the inverse problem

-Previous section (@sec:cubic_results) presented the performance of a model able to predict $phi_Kappa$ and $phi_a$.
-Nevertheless the main objective of the inverse problem, in the cubic case, is to predict the constants.
+The previous section (@sec:cubic_results) presented the performance of a model able to predict $phi_Kappa$ and $phi_a$.
+Nevertheless the main objective of the inverse problem, in the cubic case, is to predict the elastic constants.
 To do that it is necessary to follow the steps described in @sec:cubic_targets or, in other words, place the neural network model inside the "Predict" box inside the pipeline described in @fig:diagram_inverse.
-This pipeline can be evaluated with some reported values of elastic constants of cubic materials reported by Fukuda #cite(<Fukuda_2023>), which also has its own model to be evaluated.
-This means that we can evaluate the present work pipeline with those constants and also compare this approach with Fukuda's model.
+This pipeline can be evaluated with some reported values of elastic constants of cubic materials reported by Fukuda et al #cite(<Fukuda_2023>), which also trained a model to predict the cubic elastic constants.
+This means that we can evaluate the present work pipeline with those constants and also compare this approach with Fukuda et al's model.

-To evaluate the pipeline a forward problem was performed (getting the eigenvalues $lambda_n$) on every material reported in table [] of @apx:cubic_constants, with an aspect ratio of the sample of 3:4:5, which is the aspect ratio where the Fukuda model works.
-Then for every material, the constants were predicted with the pipeline.
-With both the reported constants and the predicted constants, a value of non-absolute percentage error $"NaErr"$ (which was the metric used by Fukuda #cite(<Fukuda_2023>)) and a value of absolute percetage error $"AbsErr"$ was calculated the following way:
+To evaluate the pipeline a forward problem was performed (getting the eigenvalues $lambda_n$) on every material reported in @apx:cubic_constants, with an aspect ratio of the sample of 3:4:5, which is the aspect ratio where the Fukuda et al's model was trained.
+Then for every material, the elastic constants were predicted with the pipeline.
+With both the reported elastic constants and the predicted constants, a value of non-absolute percentage error $"NaErr"$ (which was the metric used by Fukuda et al #cite(<Fukuda_2023>)) and a value of absolute percentage error $"AbsErr"$ was calculated the following way:

 $ "NaErr" = 100 times (C_(i j)^("reported") - C_(i j )^("predicted"))/C_(i j)^("reported"), $